davidrochabio/KMEANS_best_neighborhoods_stay_bh/README.md

 # Coursera_Capstone
-Repository for the Coursera IBM Data Science Capstone Project
+Repository for the final project of the Coursera IBM Data Science course.